-26. Bini D., Boshkayev K., Geralico A.,
+22. Bini D., Boshkayev K., Geralico A.,

 Tidal indicators in the spacetime of a rotating deformed mass Class.
 Quantum Grav., vol. 29, 145003, 2012.
-Abstract to a variety of special observers in the equatorial plane of the Kerr spacetime.
+Abstract Tidal indicators are commonly associated with the electric and magnetic parts of the Riemann tensor (and its covariant derivatives) with respect to a given family of observers in a given spacetime.
+Recently, observerdependent tidal effects have been extensively investigated with respect to a variety of special observers in the equatorial plane of the Kerr spacetime.
 This analysis is extended here by considering a more general background solution to include the case of matter which is also endowed with an arbitrary mass quadrupole moment.
 Relations with curvature invariants and BelRobinson tensor, i.e. observer-dependent super-energy density and super-Poynting vector, are also investigated.